-Building bookshelves is a common woodworking project, whether those bookshelves are free-standing or built into a wall unit as a series of cabinets.
-When building a bookshelf (or other shelving), that will need to support a considerable amount of weight such as a stack of heavy books or some electronic equipment like a television or audio system.
-A single 3/4-inch thick piece of plywood or other stock may sag in the middle under the weight of the items placed on the shelf after a period of time.
-Fortunately, if you know that the shelves will need to support a considerable amount of weight (perhaps upwards of a couple of hundred pounds), here are a couple of woodworking ideas for super-strong shelves you can consider.
+Building bookshelves is a common home woodworking project, whether those bookshelves are utility, free-standing, or built into a wall unit as a series of cabinets.
+Building a bookshelf or other shelving that needs to support a considerable amount of weight such as a stack of heavy books or some electronic equipment like a television or audio system is tricky.
+A shelf made of a single 3/4 inch thick piece of plywood or other stock may sag in the middle under the weight of the items after a period of time.
+Fortunately, if you know the shelves will need to support a considerable amount of weight (perhaps upwards of a couple of hundred pounds), here are a couple of woodworking ideas for super-strong shelves to consider.

 Employing a Breadboard Edge

-One idea is to employ an edge similar to a breadboard edge (as used in these free woodworking plans for a hardwood cutting board.
+One idea is to employ an edge similar to a breadboard edge used in many woodworking plans.
 This type of edge can be applied to dimensional wood stock or along the edges of a thick piece of plywood to cover the unsightly edges of the plywood.
 This breadboard edge is a tongue-and-groove joint where the tongue is cut on a piece of hardwood that will fit into a groove in the edge of the shelf plywood.
 The plywood is wrapped on all four sides with this tongue-and-groove hardwood edging, using 45-degree mitered corner joints.
 This tongue can provide a considerable amount of strength to a shelf, although it can be a bit time consuming to construct properly.
-Also keep in mind that if you intend to stain the shelves, the hardwood you choose will stain to a different color than the plywood, so you'll likely want to make this a design feature and accentuate the differences in the colors of the wood as you design the piece.
+Also, keep in mind that if you intend to stain the shelves, the hardwood you choose will stain to a different color than the plywood.
+You may want to make this a design feature and accentuate the differences in the colors of the wood as you design the piece.

-Once the glue has dried, remove the clamps, scrape off any excess glue that escaped the joint and trim the exposed face with a piece of 1x2 in the wood of your choice.
+Once the glue has dried, remove the clamps, scrape off any excess glue that escaped the joint, and trim the exposed face with a piece of 1" x 2" in the wood of your choice.
 Begin with two pieces of plywood that are slightly larger than the finished size, in case the two boards are slightly offset after the glue dries.
-In that manner, the sandwiched plywood shelf can easily be trimmed on all four sides to get to the desired finished size of the plywood shelf.
-The 1x2 trim board can then be attached to the edges of the shelf using biscuit joinery or finish nails.
+In that manner, the sandwiched plywood shelf can easily be trimmed on all four sides to get to the desired finished size.
+The 1" x 2" trim board can then be attached to the edges of the shelf using biscuit joinery or finish nails.